Eshan21/group-l/README.md

 # Purpose

-This project is made for people that want to show or see other people's [rice](https://thatnixguy.github.io/posts/ricing/).
+RiceLog is a project made for people that want to show or see other people's [rice](https://thatnixguy.github.io/posts/ricing/).
 Ricing experts will be able to post their own rice for their environment on the site for other people to use and learn from.

 # How to Contribute / Policies